-Fig 4.9: A View of Ghana dance ensemble drummers in performance; Source: https://klub.batyskaf.net/ event/ghana-dance-ensemble/
+Fig 4.9: A View of Ghana dance ensemble drummers in performance

 Can you think of any additional organisations?
 Make a note of these organisations and the services they provide in your jotter.

 SWOT ANALYSIS

 SWOT analysis is a strategic planning technique used to help a person or organisation identify strengths, weaknesses, opportunities, and threats related to a business or project.